Introduction to the I-20 Form

 If the student has applied for a study abroad education loan, the sanction letter stating the loan date, amount of loan, and issuance date is required.

-If a business organisation is sponsoring any student's education, a letter from the organisation's director is required, expressing that the business's assets can be utilised towards the understudy's schooling.
+If a business organization is sponsoring any student's education, a letter from the organization's director is required, expressing that the business's assets can be utilized towards the understudy's schooling.

 Evidence that you expect to return to your country